44million/DockerGoTemplateScript/README.md

 # DockerGoTemplateScript
-A short, simple script to generate a new Go Docker project.
-Includes a Dockerfile, and a hello world Go file.
+A short, simple script to generate a new Go project with a Docker container built in.

 To quickly install copy and paste the following commands (without the `$`) into your terminal: